Jump to the first occurrence of "securities"

 (D) Any other record or documents issued by this state that establishes that the purchaser's principal residence is in this state.

-(ii) The provisions of SEC rule 147, 17 CFR 230.147, apply in determining the residency of an offeree or purchaser that is a corporation, partnership, trust, or other form of business organization.
+(ii) The provisions of SEC rule 147, 17 CFR 230.147, or SEC rule 147A, 17 CFR 230.147A, as applicable, apply in determining the residency of an offeree or purchaser that is a corporation, partnership, trust, or other form of business organization.

 (c) The sum of all cash and other consideration to be received for all sales of the security in reliance on this exemption does not exceed the following amounts: